 - To check whether the contractor is insured

-You should check the details whether the contractors are properly insured against home elevation job.
-The contractors should also be insured sufficiently against the damages occur during the elevation job.
-Insurance will be able to pay the damages occurred during the elevation job.
+You should check the details of whether the contractors are properly insured against the home elevation job.
+The contractors should also be insured sufficiently against the damages that occur during the elevation job.
+Insurance will be able to pay for the damages that occurred during the elevation job.

 - Check compliance with homeowner’s policy